Frequently Asked Questions

 Why do we need pipelines?

 Pipelines play a vital role in our daily lives.
-The gasoline that powers our cars, boats, planes and trains is commonly delivered via pipeline, as is the natural gas that heats our homes.
-Without pipelines, most refineries in the United States would not have access to domestic crude oil and would have to rely upon foreign sources of oil.
-Pipelines deliver fuel to generate electricity; they supply materials that create consumer goods; and they provide the energy that drives the industrial and manufacturing industries.
+Crude oil, which is refined into the gasoline and other fuels that power our cars, boats, planes and trains, is commonly delivered via pipeline, as is the natural gas that heats our homes.
+Pipelines deliver fuel to generate electricity; they supply raw materials that create consumer goods; and they provide the energy that drives our industrial and manufacturing industries.

 Where can I find a map of the pipeline route?